 To receive a Level 1 certificate the modules must be completed in order and in two consecutive seasons or less.

 Morning instruction takes place in a classroom near the designated field location.
 Afternoon instruction practices introduced concepts while riding in the mountains.

 Custom Course Dates also available ~ Call for details!

 Read “Snow Sense” by Fredston & Fesler prior to the course start date.
 Those who thoroughly study their pre-course reading before the workshop can expect to absorb more during the course.
 Participants must be able to ride in variable terrain and should be prepared to remain outdoors in foul weather all day.
 We also recommend that you are familiar with the current avalanche forecast at www.cnfaic.org.
 In the weeks prior to the course get out and travel a bit with the machine you will be using for the course.

-The full duration of the course will be held in Turnagain Arm area at one of the following locations: Placer River, Twentymile, Turnagain Pass, or Johnson Pass.
+The courses are scheduled at one of the following locations: Hatcher Pass, Twentymile, Turnagain Pass, or Johnson Pass.
+Please check the schedule to see dates/locations.
 All participants will be notified by email one week prior to the start of the course as to the exact parking/trailhead meeting spot.
 Please be prepared to spend the duration of the course outside and in all types of weather.

-If you are registered for both modules we encourage participants from Anchorage to allow plenty of time to commute.
-If you prefer not to commute seek out a place to stay in Girdwood with friends or use one of the following resourses for housing:
+We encourage participants from Anchorage to allow plenty of time to commute to the course location.
+If you prefer not to commute seek out a place to stay in the Hatcher Pass area or in Girdwood with friends or use one of the following resourses for housing: